 COVID as a digital accelerator

 In a recent digital strategy report Mckinsey argued: “The COVID-19 crisis seemingly provides a sudden glimpse into a future world, one in which digital has become central to every interaction, forcing both organizations and individuals further up the adoption curve almost overnight.
 A world in which digital channels become the primary or sole customer-engagement model and automated processes become a primary driver of productivity.
-A world in which agile ways of working are a prerequisite to meeting seemingly daily changes to customer behavior.
+A world in which agile ways of working are a prerequisite to meeting seemingly daily changes to customer behaviour.

 If a silver lining can be found, it might be in the falling barriers to improvisation and experimentation that have emerged among customers, markets, regulators, and organizations.
 In this unique moment, companies can learn and progress more quickly than ever before.”